daveyman123/pipecam/README.md

                .nshmMMMMMMMMMNdy+-
                       ..-..

-This repo is for public access pipecam related scripts and software https://hackaday.io/project/21222-pipecam-low-cost-autonomous-underwater-camera
+This repo is for public access pipecam related scripts and software<br>
+https://hackaday.io/project/21222-pipecam-low-cost-autonomous-underwater-camera